cs3216/cs3216.github.io/website/coursework/product-design/index.md

 :::

 Now, on top of your wireframes, sketch out the user flows for each of the major features you have listed above, e.g. links between buttons and screens.
 You may have more than one flow for each feature, and the flow can even start from outside your app.
 Similar to before, keep your user personas in mind when designing the user flows.
-Please keep these user flows as a separate copy, and you may bring all the screens together in a single document / image to better illustrate the flows between different screens.
+Please keep these user flows as a separate copy, and you may bring all the screens together in a single document/image to better illustrate the flows between different screens.

 These are some examples of user flows you may want to sketch out.
 In some cases, you may also have an explicit hypothesis you may wish to test.